History of Eritrea: Kingdom of D'mt

 D'mt was a kingdom that encompassed most of Eritrea and the northern fringes of Ethiopia, it existed during the 8th and 7th centuries BC.
 Given the presence of a massive temple complex, its capital was most likely Yeha.
 Qohaito, often identified as the town Koloe in the Periplus of the Erythraean Sea, as well as Matara were important ancient D'mt kingdom cities in southern Eritrea.
 There are many Ancient cities in Eritrea.

 The realm developed irrigation schemes, used plows, grew millet, and made iron tools and weapons.
 After the fall of Dʿmt in the 5th century BC, the plateau came to be dominated by smaller successor kingdoms until the rise of one of these polities during the first century, the Kingdom of Aksum, which was able to reunite the area.

 Kingdom of Aksum

 Debre Sina monastery from the 4th century is the first Christian place of worship recorded in Eritrea.
+It was the site of the first Holy Communion prepared in the Eritrean Orthodox Church, by the 4th-century bishop Aba Salama.
+It is one of the oldest monasteries in Africa and the world, as it was probably built in the third century.